eolivdazn/cv/README.md

 ### QAE at E.NEAR  (Lisbon , Portugal)
 2015 - 2017

+> E.Near is a software development company that provides nearshore services to companies in Europe.

 - Define test case
 - Report bugs
 - Create and maintain workflows in Jenkins